Earl Harcourt

 The first earl fulfilled various diplomatic duties for King George II and George III as Prince of Wales and then King.
+He represented the King at the initial wedding ceremony with Charlotte of Mecklenburg-Strelitz in 1761.
+He served as Ambassador to France from 1768.
 In 1772, Harcourt was appointed Viceroy of Ireland.
 Five years later, he died at his own estate at Nuneham by falling into a well.
 He was succeeded by his eldest son, George, who was in turn succeeded by his younger brother, William.
 The titles became extinct on the latter's death in 1830 as neither brother left legitimate surviving sons of their own.

 The viscountcy was revived in 1917 in favour of Lewis Vernon Harcourt.
 He was a descendant of the Right Reverend Edward Venables-Vernon-Harcourt, the son of George Venables-Vernon, 1st Baron Vernon, by his third wife Martha Harcourt, daughter of the aforementioned Simon Harcourt, son of Simon Harcourt, 1st Viscount Harcourt.
 See Viscount Harcourt for further history of this branch of the family.

 The ancient family of Harcourt held Stanton Harcourt, Oxfordshire from the 12th century and other later Oxfordshire seats included Cokethorpe House and Nuneham House.
 In addition, they held estates in Staffordshire at Ellenhall Hall and Abbey House, Ranton Priory.